redbadger/crux/docs/src/internals/runtime.md

 {{#include ../../../crux_core/src/capability/executor.rs:48:56}}
 ```

-this simply enqueues the task again for processing on the next run.
+this is where the task resubmits itself for processing on the next run.

-The only missing piece is when does the `run_all` get called, and the answer is
+While there are a lot of moving pieces involved, the basic mechanics are
+relatively straightforward - tasks are submitted either by the spawner, or the
+futures awoken by arriving responses to the requests they submitted.
+The queue
+of tasks is processed whenever `run_all` is called on the executor.
+This
-in the `Core` API implementation.
-Both `process_event` and `resolve` call
+happenes in the `Core` API implementation.
+Both `process_event` and `resolve`
-`run_all` after their respective task - calling the app's `update` function, or
+call `run_all` after their respective task - calling the app's `update`
-resolving the given task.
+function, or resolving the given task.

 Now we know how the futures get executed, suspended and resumed, we can examine
 the flow of information between capabilities and the Core API calls layered on
 top.

-## Requests flow from capabilities to the core
+## Requests flow from capabilities to the shell

 The key to understanding how the effects get processed and executed is to name
 all the various pieces of information, and discuss how they are wrapped in each
 other.

-The basic inner piece of the effect request is an *operation*.
+The basic inner piece of the effect request is an _operation_.
 This is the
 intent which the capability is submitting to the shell.
 Each operation has an
-associated *output* value, with which the operation request can be resolved.
+associated _output_ value, with which the operation request can be resolved.
 There are multiple capabilities in each app, and in order for the shell to
 easily tell which capability's effect it needs to handle, we wrap the
-operation in an *effect*.
+operation in an _effect_.
 The `Effect` type is a generated enum serving this
-"dispatch" purpose.
+purpose.
+It allows us to multiplex (or type erase) the different typed
+operations into a single type, which can be `match`ed on to process the
+operations.

-Finally, the effect is wrapped in a *request* which carries the effect, and an
+Finally, the effect is wrapped in a _request_ which carries the effect, and an
-associated callback to which the output will eventually be given.
-We discussed
+associated _resolve_ callback to which the output will eventually be given.
+We
-this callback in the previous section - its job is to update the paused future's
+discussed this callback in the previous section - its job is to update the
-state and resume it.
-The request is the value passed to the shell, and used as
+paused future's state and resume it.
+The request is the value passed to the
-both the description of the effect, and the "token" used to resolve it.
+shell, and used as both the description of the effect, and the "token" used to
+resolve it.

 Now we can look at how all this wrapping is facilitated.
 Recall from the
 previous section that each capability has access to a `CapabilityContext`, which